zackbradys/zackbradys/README.md

-- print("Hello friends!") >>> Hello friends! 👋
+- print("Hello friends! 👋") >>> Hello friends! 👋

-- I’m @zackbradys, also known as Zack Brady.
-Check out what I'm up to below or reach out!
+- I’m Zack Brady, also known as @zackbradys!
+Check out my repos or reach out to me.

-- Reach me by emailing me at [zbrady@zackbrady.com](mailto:zbrady@zackbrady.com) or by shooting a message to me on twitter [@zackbradys](https://twitter.com/zackbradys)!
+- Reach me by emailing me at [zbrady@zackbrady.com](mailto:zbrady@zackbrady.com) or send me a message on one of my socials!

 <!---
 zackbradys/zackbradys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.